 - The CRTC chose to continue to require for the local TVA station in Québec City that, of the 18 hours of local programming per broadcast week, 9 hours must focus specifically on the Québec region, including the 5 hours and 30 minutes of local newscasts (including two newscasts on weekends).
-The CRTC deemed it necessary that the remaining 3 hours and 30 minutes be broadcast exclusively in the local Québec market and considered that it may be broadcast on the TVA Network. - The CRTC chose to maintain the current Canadian programming expenditures (CPE) requirement for addikTV at 40%.
+The CRTC did not deem it necessary that the remaining 3 hours and 30 minutes be broadcast exclusively in the local Québec market and considered that they may be broadcast on the TVA Network. - The CRTC chose to maintain the current Canadian programming expenditures (CPE) requirement for addik^{TV} at 40% of its revenues of the previous fiscal year.